Electronic Home Monitoring

 Supervised Community Service

 Out-of-custody program offered to the courts for qualifying offenders.
 Offenders report to Geiger for assignment to a community service project.
-Eligible offenders are assigned to a supervised work crew for up to eight hours during the day.
+Eligible offenders are assigned to a supervised work crew for eight hours during the day.
 No charge to the jurisdiction or the offender.

 Partial Confinement Work Crew